GroopFit/GroopFit-Web-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GroopFit is a free, open source application that allows you to track your workouts as a team, or Groop.
+GroopFit is a free, open source application that allows you to track your workouts individually or as a Groop.
 Every workout is a growth opportunity, and what better way to grow than with your friends or coworkers.

 Enjoy all of these exercise features:
 * Personal dashboard with goals and progress towards those goals